BenchCI CLI

 • failed

-When the run finishes, the CLI attempts to download the artifact ZIP into benchci-results/cloud_<run_id>.zip.
+When the run finishes, the CLI attempts to download the artifact ZIP into <results-dir>/cloud_<run_id>.zip.
+The default results directory is benchci-results; use --results-dir to change it.

 Verbose behavior in remote runs